Dinesh101041/Review-sentiment-analysis/Readme.md

 ## Movie Review sentiment analysis
-    This is a movie review sentiment analysis with a stanford IMDB sets done with a tutorial
+    This is a movie review sentiment analysis with a stanford IMDB dataset

 # Dependencies <br>